mpsonntag/unixQuickstart/README.md

 # unixQuickstart

 Contains basic, outdated notes unix and git command introductory notes.

+The repo is still used to test github repository autodeployment webhooks.